Skip to Content

 The IV medicines will

-make you feel sleepy, and you may not be able to remember much of what happens
+make you feel sleepy.
+You may not be able to remember much of what happens

 during or for several hours after the test.
 You may have heavy eyelids,

-You may have a flushing sensation when the contrast material
+You may feel flushed when the contrast material

 After the test, you may have gas

 and feel bloated for a while.
-You may also have a tickling, dry throat, slight
+You may also have a dry and tickling throat, slight

 hoarseness, or a mild sore throat for several days.
-Throat lozenges and
+Using throat lozenges and

 Because of the IV medicines used during this test, do not drink alcohol,